TradeDoge/Crypto-Bot/README.md

 This is a tutorial to help run the trading bot (javascript version).
 I made a youtube video here on how to configure and run it here.

-For people how like witten instructionslet’s get started
+For people how like witten instructionslet’s get started.

 Part 1.
 Main software installations.